thomas-xza/superset_experiment/readme.md

 #13

-Copying all data (Docker container and Postgres DB) to new web server, for portability.
+Copying all data (Docker container and Postgres DB) to new web server, for portability/redundancy.

 https://docs.docker.com/engine/install/ubuntu/#set-up-the-repository

+Drop in a few Postgres files/patches from client into /etc/

+Then export and import data:

+postgres:client $ pg_dump test_db > test_db.sql

-postgres $ createdb test_db
+postgres:server $ createdb test_db

-postgres $ psql
+postgres:server $ psql

 postgres=# CREATE USER test_superset WITH PASSWORD 'secret_here';

-postgres $ psql -d test_db -f test_db.sql
+postgres:server $ psql -d test_db -f test_db.sql

-Data import as simple as that!
+Data migration as simple as that!

 Then the docker container...